pireddag/csvTable/README.md

 The Scheme functions go in `.TeXmacs/progs/tables` (lowercase!).
 I have already placed them in a directory with the right name and nesting, the tree `/tables/` needs to be copied to the `prog` directory of TeXmacs.

-Load the package csvTable
+Load the package csvTable.

 The `csvTable` command takes as its single argument the absolute file path of a csv file and outputs its contens formatted into a wide Tabular environment.

-There is a test file and its pdf output (test_csvTables.tm and test_csvTables.pdf)
+There is a test file and its pdf output (test_csvTables.tm and test_csvTables.pdf).

 ## Security